flaviostutz/backtor/README.md

 Based on those retention parameters, Backtor will launch a "create_backup" workflow or a "remove_backup" workflow on Conductor in order to maintain what we need as a backup that can save our souls!
 The actual backup creation or removal is performed by Conductor workers specialized on the target backup storage/tool.

+Check out another Conductor based tool that may be helpful for you:
+* [Schellar](https://github.com/flaviostutz/schellar) is a scheduler tool for instantiating Conductor workflows from time to time

 Hope this can help you!

 ## Run